spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

    *  Orange: The Workload has optimization limitations (constrained by settings).
    *  Gray: The rule for the workload has been attached but is out of schedule.
  * Potential monthly max.
 Savings if you adopt these recommendations.

     > **Notes**:
     > Red status: The Workload is not optimized.
     > Orange or gray status: Hover over the workload optimization status to view more details in a tooltip.

-> there are no vCPU / memory recommendations or Potential monthly max if a workload is fully optimized.
+    > There are no vCPU / memory recommendations or Potential monthly max if a workload is fully optimized.
 Savings are displayed for the workload because Ocean is already optimizing it.

 The graphical display above the list shows the breakdown of these workload optimization statuses.